Reagent RBCs

 • Composition

-• Sets of 2 or 3 different vials, each containing red cells from a single Group O donor
+• Sets of 2 or 3 different vials, each containing red cells from a single Group O: donor

 • Why Group O?: Crucial!
 This prevents reactions with the patient’s expected anti-A or anti-B, which would interfere with detecting the unexpected antibodies we’re looking for